Simms/Mann Think Tank Focuses on Children

 The Simms/Mann Institute partnered with Federation and Builders of Jewish Education in 2015 to pilot the First 36 Project, a fellowship program that teaches parent-and-me class facilitators about child development theory and cutting-edge neuroscience research.
 Thirty-six educators representing 18 early childhood centers ranging from Orthodox to Reform have participated to date, and the Simms/Mann Institute is now in conversation with organizations outside Los Angeles about expansion.

-Rabbi Nicole Guzik, a former First 36 Project fellow who works at Sinai Temple, spoke during a panel discussion at the General Assembly last November.
+Rabbi Nicole Guzik, who works at Sinai Temple, spoke during a panel discussion at the General Assembly last November.
 She said that as a result of the training she received — which covered topics such as attachment, temperament, communication and empathy — she has felt more comfortable engaging other parents about the importance of early relationships and has incorporated more rituals and routines, which promote healthy brain development, into her family’s home life.
 In addition, she said the number of families engaged in Sinai’s Dor Chadash community for young families has increased dramatically in the past few years.